mknepprath/mknepprath.github.io/_posts/2014-12-05-pixar-v-disney.md

     title: Pixar vs Disney
 ---

+I've had a long-standing theory that when Disney acquired Pixar, they began to suck the talent out of Pixar into their own animation studio - culminating in the critical flop that was Cars 2.
+My theory doesn't hold up, considering Cars, Ratatouille, Wall-E, Up, and Toy Story 3 were all released after the acquisition in 2006, but I thought it'd be interesting to chart these films in a variety of ways regardless.
+Turns out, Disney Animation Studios had been turning out fairly well-reviewed movies long before Cars 2 - and even the likes of Wreck-It Ralph and Frozen didn't fair much better than their previous releases.

+On the other hand, Frozen was the first Disney film to surpass Pixar's counterpart that year - Monsters University.

 <img class="aligncenter" src="/images/pixarvdisney-01.jpg" alt="pixar vs disney by critic ratings" />

 <img class="aligncenter" src="/images/pixarvdisney-02.jpg" alt="pixar vs disney by audience ratings" />